FoxComm/highlander/developer-portal/content/customers/index.md

-# Customers and Checkout Quickstart
+# Customers and Checkout Guide
 --- row

 <<< left
+The Fox Platform has a fully functional Customer Management System including support for guest and login accounts.

-This quickstart will introduce you to accounts and the checkout process.
+This guide will introduce you to customer accounts and the checkout process.
-Scroll down to the end for more articles detailing specifics and references to the API.
+By the end you should have an idea of what the checkout process looks like and how you can structure your storefronts checkout code.
 <<<

 >>> right